kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

    > mdb-01 - 10.20.1.14/24 and gateway 10.20.1.1
    > mdb-02 - 10.20.5.14/24 and gateway 10.20.5.1
    > mdb-03 - 10.20.3.14/24 and gateway 10.20.3.1

-     Accept the network settings by issuing the command below:
-     ```shell
-     sudo netplan try
-     ```
 10. Update and upgrade the operating system using the following commands:
     ```shell
     sudo apt update && sudo apt upgrade -y
     ```
-    **NOTE:** If prompted to select which daemon services should be restarted, then accept the defaults selections, press the **tab** key to navigate between the selections.
+    **NOTE:** If prompted to select which daemon services should be restarted, then accept the default selections, press the **tab** key to navigate between the selections.
 11. Restart the machine using the following command:
     ```shell